MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/performance-tuning/role/active-directory-server/capacity-planning-for-active-directory-domain-services.md

 # Capacity planning for Active Directory Domain Services

-This topic is originally written by Ken Brumfield, Senior Premier Field Engineer at Microsoft.
-This version on the TechNet Wiki allows users to supplement the content with information based on their own experiences and share other valuable insights with the rest of the community.
-Effort will be made to keep the two versions in sync, but there is no guarantee that the two versions will remain identical.
-If you need to reference a version that is supported by Microsoft, refer to the TechNet library version.

-This topic provides recommendations for capacity planning for Active Directory Domain Services (AD DS).
+This topic is originally written by Ken Brumfield, Senior Premier Field Engineer at Microsoft, and provides recommendations for capacity planning for Active Directory Domain Services (AD DS).

 ## Goals of capacity planning

 Capacity planning is not the same as troubleshooting performance incidents.
 They are closely related, but quite different.
 The goals of capacity planning are:

 - Properly implement and operate an environment
 - Minimize the time spent troubleshooting performance issues.